Taludas/TaludasLandingPage/readme_english.md

  *Jonas Bredenstein*

- c/o Impressumservice dein-impressum.de

- Stettiner Straße 41, 35410 Hungen, Germany
+Vitusplatz 10

+33142 Büren, Germany

+ E-Mail: taludas@yahoo.com

  (Please use this address only for really important communication, for ordinary contact see [oben](#Contact))

- E-Mail: taludas@yahoo.com

  **EU Dispute Settlement**